Programme - Arts Festival Summit 2026

 9.00-11.00 | Conversation starters! at Avala Hotel

-As the European Festivals Association approaches its 75th anniversary, the 70-Years-On Thinking Group sets the Agenda that guides EFA’s work, ensuring that initiatives remain informed, adaptive, and aligned with the current needs and opportunities of the festivals and arts sector.
+Building on the 70-Years-On Thinking Group's reflections and the 70-Years-On Agenda that guides EFA’s work, this session invites a wider group to think about the current needs and opportunities of the festivals and arts sector.

 11.00-11.30 | Coffee break

 Can the arts save the world?
-Keynote conversation on the intersection between arts and politics in the European context, inviting for reflection on the role of arts and culture and the adhesion of Western Balkan countries to the European Union.
+This keynote conversation between Predrag Zenović, Chief Negotiator of Montenegro with the European Union, and Boris Liješević, Theatre Director from Serbia, will explore the intersection between arts and politics in the European context, inviting for reflection on the role of arts and culture and the adhesion of Western Balkan countries to the European Union, facilitated by Svetlana Ivanović, Programme coordinator and Public relations officer of Theatre City Budva.

 12.40-13.00 | Signing of the EFFE Seal for Festival Cities and Regions at Avala Hotel